Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Sustainable AI through TNNs: Compact Model Structures

 Moreover, studies are utilizing TD to compress an RNN's two transformation layers, and some have even developed decomposition methods that are suitable for both RNNs and CNNs.
-TT-GRU~\cite{DBLP:journals/ieicet/TjandraSN20} and the HT-RNN~\cite{DBLP:conf/cvpr/YinLLW021} decompose $[\mathbf{W}, \mathbf{U}]$ to attain a higher compression ratio.
+The TT-GRU~\cite{DBLP:journals/ieicet/TjandraSN20} and the HT-RNN~\cite{DBLP:conf/cvpr/YinLLW021} methods decompose $[\mathbf{W}, \mathbf{U}]$ to attain a higher compression ratio.
 Specifically, TT-GRU~\cite{DBLP:journals/ieicet/TjandraSN20} applies a TT for decomposition, and the HT-RNN~\cite{DBLP:conf/cvpr/YinLLW021} adopts HT decomposition.
-Unlike prior works that decomposed hidden matrices, Conv-TT-LSTM~\cite{DBLP:conf/nips/SuBKHKA20} utilizes the idea of a TT to represent convolutional operations.
+Unlike prior works that decompose hidden matrices, Conv-TT-LSTM~\cite{DBLP:conf/nips/SuBKHKA20} utilizes the idea of a TT to represent convolutional operations.
 As shown in Fig.~\ref{fig:rnn-layers}, through a TT-like convolution, Conv-TT-LSTM can replace convolutional LSTM with fewer parameters while achieving good results on action benchmarks.
 For the adaptation of both CNNs and RNNs, a hybrid TD (termed HT-TT) method that combines HT and TT decomposition~\cite{DBLP:journals/nn/WuWZDL20} was adopted to compress both the CNN and RNN $[\mathbf{W}, \mathbf{U}]$ matrices.
+The MPS-NLP~\cite{tangpanitanon2022explainable} proposes tensor recurrent neural networks (TRNNs) through matrix product states and entanglement entropy, enabling explainable natural language processing while maintaining model performance.
 In addition, the tensor contraction layer (TC-Layer)~\cite{kossaifi2017tensor1} was designed to replace the fully connected layer and therefore can be utilized as the last layer of a CNN and the hidden layers in RNNs.
 Interestingly, TC-Layer is a special case of a TT-based layer obtained by setting the ranks to 1.